yinxiangshi/SMAPI/docs/README.md

    window, and in most cases automatically recovers the game.
 This prevents mods from accidentally crashing the game, and makes it possible to troubleshoot errors in the game itself that would otherwise show a generic 'program has stopped working' type of message._

+6. **Provide update checks.**
+   _SMAPI automatically checks for new versions of your installed mods, and notifies you when any are available._

 ## Documentation
 * [For players & mod creators](http://stardewvalleywiki.com/Modding:Index)